mvasilkov/jetbrains-mono/README.md

 I don't claim any rights to the font itself, I just wrote the CSS file.

-This package is based on the version 2.221 of the font.
+This package is based on the version 2.230 of the font.

+<sup>This version is listed as "2.300 (unreleased) EAP" in the changelog.</sup>

 Installation
 ---